DaxxTrias/NFI_FQ/readme.md

     "chat_id": "yourchatid",
 ```

 In this section you would change enabled to true and provide a token and id code for your telegram bot.
-Token would be the unique identifier of the bot itself when you create the bot, chatid would be your own personal identifier.
+Token would be the unique identifier of the telegram bot itself when you create the bot with botfather, chatid would be your own personal telegram identifier.
 [Read more here](https://github.com/freqtrade/freqtrade/blob/develop/docs/telegram-usage.md)

 <div align="center">